 In This Article

 All of this got me wondering about Rogaine—or more specifically, minoxidil, its active ingredient.
 Then, seeing some millennial-targeted ads for newer versions of the OG formula (such as Keeps and Hers) prompted me to investigate.
-Because before I start using a new product, especially one with such a strong active ingredient, I like to get all the facts.
+Because before I start using a new product, especially one with such a potent active ingredient, I like to get all the facts.

 For starters: how does minoxidil work?
 Do you have to be balding to benefit from it?
 And are there any negative side effects?
 I spoke to a slew of experts to find out.
 Here’s what they had to say.